 The “about” section is similar to your website’s “about us” page.
 Like your website, visitors to your Facebook page will click here to learn more about your business.
 Populate this area with brief, factual information about your business.
 For instance, adding your mission statement is a great way to introduce yourself and communicate why they should choose you to your customers.

-The “contact info” section is a great place to drop your website link and any relevant contact information, such as store address and hours.
+The “contact info” section is great for dropping your website link and any relevant contact information, such as store address and hours.
+Here you can also add your WhatsApp Business Platform link or a chatbot link so that visitors can click and start the chat.

 What’s more, Facebook’s messenger is linked to Instagram’s direct messaging; like this, you’ll be able to stay on the ball and be notified when a client contacts you, irrespective of the platform.